 Because risk is the possibility of a loss, people, organizations, and society usually try to minimize or manage risk.
+Risk management is a formal method of identifying, eliminating, or mitigating risks for an organization, but can also be used by individuals.
 Risk management can be subdivided into 2 broad categories: risk control, avoiding or reducing risk, and risk financing, setting enough money aside to cover losses or transfering the risk to 3rd parties, such as insurance companies.
 Within these categories, there are 5 major methods of handling risk:

 - Risk Control

 - Risk Financing

 Risk control is the best method of managing risk and usually the least expensive.
 Risk control involves avoiding the risk entirely or mitigating the risk by lowering the probability and magnitude of losses.
 Many risks cannot be avoided, but almost all risks can be mitigated through the use of loss control.
 Nonetheless, even losses from mitigated risks can be expensive, so both people and businesses usually transfer some of that risk to 3rd parties.

 Risk avoidance is the elimination of risk.
 You can avoid the risk of a loss in the stock market by not buying or shorting stocks; the risk of a venereal disease can be avoided by not having sex, or the risk of divorce, by not marrying; the risk of having car trouble, by not having a car.
 Many manufacturers avoid legal risk by not manufacturing particular products.